JeanLucasDev/JeanLucasDev/README.md

 ### Hello World! 👋

-Welcome to my repository, here i will be sharing my progress as developer, enjoy :grin:
+Welcome to my repository, here i will be sharing my progress as software developer, enjoy :grin:

 Currently, I have a degree in Computer Science from Universidade Salvador (UNIFACS), and i'm working as Jr. Developer at TecnoTrends.